Whether a Corporate VP or a stay-at-home Parent, use this constructive advice to pull you out of depression from this writer’s own experience

 - Every class is a celebration

 As a rule, we generally seek exercise to better our lifestyle, trim fat, improve sleep, and feel and look better.
 But to a greater extent, those who exercise and adhere to it value what they’ve become.
+Read that one twice.
+Enter, self-confidence.

-- Those who workout in a group report better consistency — remember that word adhere
+- those who workout in a group report better consistency — remember that word adhere

 These are pretty brawny motivating factors.
 Pun intended.